SchwarzIT/sci-rest-client/README.md

 -   url construction
 -   session management
 -   csrf token handling
--   zipping and endcoding of artifact content
+-   zipping and encoding of artifact content

 and offers a clean and easy-to-use interface for managing and querying integration artifacts of design and runtime.